apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 :ref:`qigconf-pkg-repo`

-You shouldn't need to do that for the management server, of course, but any additional hosts will need for you to complete the above steps.
+You don't need to do that for the management server now as we've already done that.

 Installation
 ~~~~~~~~~~~~

 Installation of the KVM agent is trivial with just a single command, but
 afterwards we'll need to configure a few things.
+We need to install the EPEL repository also.

 .. parsed-literal::